 Who can apply to be a chaperone?

-Any trustworthy person [male or female] can apply to be a chaperone.
-You need to enjoy working with children of all ages [up to compulsory school age] and be able to understand them.
-As much of your time is spent 'hanging around' production sets/theatres you will need patience and resourcefulness to deal with bored children!
+Any trustworthy person [male or female] over the age of 18 can apply to become a chaperone.
+You need to enjoy working with children of all ages [up to compulsory school age] and be able to understand their needs.
+As much of your time is spent 'waiting around' production sets/theatres you will need patience and resourcefulness to deal with children of various ages who may become bored!

 What are the duties of a chaperone?

 Your first duty is to the care of the children.
-To do this you will need to get to know them well and be aware of their needs.
-If the child is taken ill then you will be responsible for contacting a Doctor/child's parents if necessary.
+To do this you will need to get to know them well and to also be aware of their needs.
+If the child is taken ill then you will be responsible for contacting the appropriate first aider on site/doctor/child's parents if necessary.

-You will be required to be in charge of the child at all times except when the child is with his tutor or parent.
+You will be required to be in charge of the child at all times except when the child is with his tutor or parent, or on stage/taking part in filming.
 This will include on the set, in the dressing rooms, during recreation, meal and break times.
 You must not undertake any other duties that could separate you from the child.

-Whilst on the set or stage you must be alert to all health and safety issues.
+Whilst on the set or stage you must be alert to all health and safety issues and to have read any available 'risk assessment'.
 You will be required to act as intermediary between the child and the production company particularly if facilities are found 'wanting'.
-At times you may find yourself under pressure from the Production Company to relax the rules.
+At times you may find yourself under pressure from the Production Company to relax the rules, which must never be allowed.

-Your lodging accommodation must be at the same address as the child and [where possible] in adjoining rooms.
-You must make sure that the accommodation is suitable e.g. clean, adequate room and toilet facilities.
+Your lodging accommodation (where appropriate) must be at the same address as the child and (where possible) in adjoining rooms.
+You must make sure that the accommodation is suitable e.g. clean, and with adequate space and toilet facilities.
 You must also ensure that all meals are provided both on and off the set.

 A record must be kept to show the place of performance, when performing or at rehearsals, break times or waiting between performances.
-Before any rehearsal/performance takes place you must ensure that the producer/agent is in receipt of the child's licence and that you have a copy.
+Before any rehearsal/performance takes place you must ensure that the producer/agent is in receipt of the child's Performance Licence and that you have a copy.

 It is your duty to ensure that the Licensing regulations are upheld at all times.
 You will need to have a good knowledge of the regulations and where to go to for advice.